Structure and automorphisms of pure virtual twin groups: Automorphism group of

-A group $G$ is said to have $R_{\infty }$-property if it has infinitely many $\phi$-twisted conjugacy classes for each automorphism $\phi$ of $G$, where two elements $x, y \in G$ are said to lie in the same $\phi$-twisted conjugacy class if there exists $g \in G$ such that $x = gy\phi(g)^{-1}$.
 Twisted conjugacy generalises the usual conjugacy and has deep connections with Nielsen fixed-point theory.
-The topic has attracted a lot of attention in recent years.
+The topic has attracted a lot of attention in recent years and we refer the reader to \cite{Cox, DekimpeGoncalves2014, Timur3, Fel'shtynTroitsky2015, Timur2, Goncalves2, Goncalves1, MubeenaSankaran2014, Timur4, Timur1} for some recent works on the topic.

 It is known that braid groups $B_n$ \cite{Felshtyn}, pure braid groups $P_n$ \cite{DekimpeGoncalvesOcampo} and twin groups $T_n$ \cite{NaikNandaSingh2} have the $R_{\infty }$-property for all $n \geq 3$.
-We refer the reader to \cite{Cox, DekimpeSenden, DekimpeGoncalves2014, Timur3, Timur2, Goncalves2, Goncalves1, Juhasz, MubeenaSankaran2014, Timur4, Timur1} for some recent works on the topic.
+For Artin groups, it is known due to \cite{Juhasz} that length preserving automorphisms of certain Artin groups whose exponents are more than two have infinitely many twisted conjugacy classes.
+In a recent work \cite{DekimpeSenden}, several subclasses of right-angled Artin groups including Artin groups with transvection-free graphs, strongly regular graphs and non-complete graphs on at most 7 vertices are shown to have the $R_{\infty }$-property.

 \begin{theorem} $PVT_n$ has $R_\infty$-property if and only if $n \ge 3$. \end{theorem}

 \begin{proof} Clearly, $PVT_2$ does not have $R_\infty$-property.
 Since the graphs of $PVT_3$ and $PVT_4$ are non-complete graphs on at most 7 vertices, it follows from \cite[Theorem 7.1.1]{DekimpeSenden} that these groups have $R_\infty$-property.
 For $n \ge 5$, Theorem \ref{full-auto-decomposition} gives $\Aut(PVT_n) = \big\langle \Aut_{gr}(PVT_n), \Aut_{inv}(PVT_n), \Inn(PVT_n) \big\rangle$.
 Since the graph of $PVT_n$ is not complete, the result now follows from \cite[Theorem 3.3.3]{DekimpeSenden}. \end{proof}